vasilakisfil/Introspected-REST/README.md

 In fact, OPTIONS method has historically been used for getting informtation on methods supported on a specific resource.

-According to [RFC 7231](https://tools.ietf.org/html/rfc7231) this method should be used to determine the capabilities of the server for the interested resource URL:
+According to [RFC 7231](https://tools.ietf.org/html/rfc7231) this method should be used to determine the capabilities of the server for the targeted resource:

 > The OPTIONS method requests information about the communication
 > options available for the target resource, at either the origin